eponra/flatpack/README.md

 # flatpack
-A foldable fixed-bed-cantilever 3D-printer, that fits into a spoolbox and uses only standard parts.
+A foldable fixed-bed-cantilever 3D-printer, that fits into a spoolbox and uses off-the-shelf parts only.

 ###### Technical Data:
 - folded volume of roughly 220x210x75mm (so, make sure your spoolbox has that inner dimension, as there are some with slightly different dimensions)